juliaguida/oystercard/apprenticeships_intro_to_the_web_fast_track/post_redirect_get_pattern.md

 ### Learning Objectives Covered

 Using the post-redirect-get pattern will help you build user-friendly web applications.
-So, this is another _best practice_ focussed challenge.
+So, this is another _best practice_ focused challenge.

 ### To complete this challenge, you will need to: